XiaoBWang1/LostGrenadiers/Pseudocode/DocumentationX01.md

 	Pre-App
 	Application is activated by user
-	clicking on the Lost Grenadiers' map
-	user is connected to server/database
-	and is granted access to either a main
-	OSD(on-screen display) of the logo or
-	directly allows the user to start their search the IUS' campus.
+	clicking on the Lost Grenadiers' map icon and then the useruser is connected to server/database and is granted access to either a main OSD(on-screen display) of the logo or directly allows the user to start their search  of the IUS' campus.
 The end user is graphically marked/start at LF X and Y coordinates/prompt to enter certain
 	field to streamline task.